Jc-alt logo

 # Process Root:

-# turn land into water, 'marking' current cell as visited
+# turn land into water, which marks the cell as visited

 grid[r][c] = 0